htmlbanjo/DiscoSwinger/README.md

  Next, you will need to extract any/all data that you want to query using DiscoCourier.
 See the courier docs for details.

  - If you've extraded the data to a sqlite database, place it in the /src/data/ directory directly.
+ - Courier will also have created a /data/cache directory on first run.
+Copy this to Swinger, or symlink it.
- - You can also add the sequelize migration and model folders that you use in Courier in the /data folder here (may be easiest to symlink them)
+ - You can also add the sequelize migration and model folders that you use in Courier in the /data folder here
+ - Again, you may consider just symlinking the /data folder in Courier, so that future exports are available on demand.

 Once ready, `npm run dev`.
 The terminal should inform you that it's running on port 8080.